-Long and established track record of HPCL in domestic refining and marketing business - The ratings of HMEL consider the support from HPCL, the lead sponsor, which has a long track record in the refining segment and provides financial flexibility.
+Long and established track record of HPCL in domestic refining and marketing business - The rating of HMEL considers the support from HPCL, the lead sponsor, which has a long track record in the refining segment and provides financial flexibility.
 HPCL, which has a strong credit profile, is also responsible for product marketing through a take-or-pay agreement with HMEL for liquid products and has set up the relevant marketing infrastructure to facilitate the same.
 HMEL is also of strategic importance for HPCL as the latter does not have any other refinery in the product-deficit northern region of the country.

-Favourable location of refinery in northern region - HMEL's refinery is situated in the petroleum product-deficit northern region of the country, where demand has been growing faster than other parts of the country.
-There are only three refineries in the north - at Panipat in Haryana and Mathura in Uttar Pradesh, both owned by Indian Oil Corporation Limited (IOC, rated [ICRA]AAA(Stable)/[ICRA]A1+) and HMEL's at Bathinda.
+Favourable location of refinery in petroleum product-deficit and high-growth northern region - HMEL's refinery is situated in the petroleum product-deficit northern region of the country, where demand has been growing faster than other parts of the country.
+There are only three refineries in the north - at Panipat in Haryana and Mathura in Uttar Pradesh, both owned by Indian Oil Corporation Limited (IOC, rated [ICRA]AAA(Stable)/[ICRA]A1+), and HMEL's unit Bathinda.
 The demand in this region surpasses the combined capacity of these refineries.
-Hence, the products are transported from the western part of the country to cater to the local demand.
+Hence, the products are transported from the western part of the country.
 Post the commissioning of HMEL's refinery, the shortage has decreased in the northern region.

-Superior refining capability, high operational efficiency and healthy capacity utilisation in last couple of years - HMEL's refinery can process mostly heavy and sour crude oil (average API^o: 26) and achieve high distillate yield.
+Superior refining capability, high operational efficiency and healthy capacity utilisation in last couple of years - HMEL's refinery can process mostly heavy and sour crude oil (average APIo: 26) and achieve a high distillate yield.
 As the demand for middle distillates is expected to increase in the domestic market, the configuration has been selected to maximise the yield.
 The refinery also has the flexibility to change its product slate marginally.
 Overall, the Nelson Complexity Index (NCI), a measurement of the complexity, is high at 12.6 for the refinery.
-The operational performance of the refinery has been healthy in the recent past, characterised by higher capacity utilisation levels (>100%), barring FY2021 when the throughput was impacted by the Covid-19 lockdown and the 37-day refinery turnaround in Q4 FY2021.
-The throughput was 12.7 MMTPA in FY2023, indicating capacity utilisation of 113%, and remained high for Q1 FY2024 as well.
+The operational performance of the refinery has been healthy in the recent past, characterised by higher capacity utilisation levels (>100%).
+The throughput was 12.7 MMTPA in FY2023, indicating capacity utilisation of 113%, and remained high for H1 FY2024 as well.